Mark Williams (singer): 1990–2005: Australian fame and Mark Williams ZNZ

 In 1989, Williams attempted to re-launch his music career and signed to Albert Productions.

 He began working on new material with Harry Vanda and George Young of The Easybeats.
 In May 1990, Williams released "Show No Mercy" which peaked within the top ten in Australia and New Zealand.
 "Show No Mercy" was certified ARIA platinum certification in Australia, and was chosen to launch the 1990 New South Wales Rugby League grand final.
 The second single "Fix of Love" peaked at number 28 in Australia and Williams released his fifth studio album, Mark Williams ZNZ in August 1990.

 Williams recorded and released his sixth studio album, Mind over Matter in 1992, with none of the three singles released making the top 50.

 In 1993, Williams recorded a cover of "Time After Time" with Tara Morice for the Strictly Ballroom soundtrack.

+In 1995 he starred in Graham Murphy's dance show Fornicon and featured on its soundtrack release.

 In 1999, EMI Music released another greatest hits compilation titled, The Very Best Of.
 Between 1999 and 2000, Williams worked as a vocal coach on the Australian Popstars series on the Seven Network, including the female pop group Bardot.

 2006–present: Dragon and ROCKONZ Hall of Fame

 In 2006, Williams was asked by Todd Hunter of the New Zealand rock band Dragon to join.

-In a 2013 interview, Williams recalls “Todd [Hunter] gave me a call out of the blue, flew me over, sat me at the kitchen table and said ‘Hey, wanna join a rock and roll band?’”.
+In a 2013 interview, Williams recalls "Todd [Hunter] gave me a call out of the blue, flew me over, sat me at the kitchen table and said 'Hey, wanna join a rock and roll band?'".
 Williams said he agreed instantly.
 Since 2006, The band has toured Australia and New Zealand and has released four studio albums and two extended plays.

 In 2010, Williams was inducted into the ROCKONZ Hall of Fame.

+In 2024, Mark supported the Australian leg of the Boney M Farewell Tour.